Thank You For Visiting

-October 3, 1881, King Kalakaua of Sandwich Islands arrived in Lexington for a three day visit.
-He was the first foreign sovereign leader to have visited Lexington and was known for his travels around the world.
+On October 3, 1881, King Kalakaua of Sandwich Islands arrived in Lexington for a three-day visit.
+Lexington received its 1st foreign sovereign leader, known for his travels around the world.
 Today the Sandwich Islands are known as Hawaii Islands.

 The Squire’ Sketches of Lexington by J. Winston Coleman, Jr.; pg: 61

-October 3, 1887, Morehead Normal School (MNS), the forerunner of Morehead State University, began classes in a rented house.
-It was operated by Phebe Button and her son, Frank, with help from the Christian Church of Kentucky.
-Annie Page was the first student, but eventually it became known as “a light to the mountains.”
-MNS was among 25 normal private schools opened in the state between 1870 and 1905 and became a public institution in 1922.
+October 3, 1887, Morehead Normal School (MNS), the noble forerunner of Morehead State University, began classes in a rented house.
+Phebe Button and her son, Frank, directed activities with help from the Christian Church of Kentucky.
+MNS was among 25 normal private schools opened in the state between 1870 and 1905.
+“The light to the mountains” became a public institution in 1922.

 October 3, 1908, the lynching of the Walker family took place near Hickman in Fulton County at the hands of about fifty masked Night Riders.
-David Walker was a landowner with a 21 1/2-acre farm.
-The entire family of seven African Americans, including four children, died.
+David Walker owned a 21 1/2-acre farm where his entire African American family of seven, including four children, died.
 National newspapers covered the event, and Governor Augustus E. Willson strongly condemned the murders.
-The Governor promised a reward for information leading to the prosecution, to no avail.
+The governor promised a reward for information leading to the prosecution, to no avail.

 October 3, 1911, Bell County Sheriff’s Department, Deputy Oland Collins (21) and Deputy Sam Collins (23) were shot and killed in Lee County, Virginia, as they attempted to serve a warrant on a subject wanted as a witness in a murder trial.

 October 3, 1923, Kentucky Department of Corrections, Guard V.B.
 Mattingly, Guard William Gilbert, and Guard Hodge Cunningham died at the hands of inmates attempting to take over the dining room at the Kentucky State Penitentiary in Eddyville.
-They found the bodies three days later after the officers stormed the dining facility; the prisoners killed Cunningham during the ensuing standoff and the other two had committed suicide.
-Officer Cunningham became the first guard, at Eddyville, to be killed in the line of duty.
+They found the bodies three days later after the officers stormed the dining facility; the prisoners killed Cunningham during the ensuing standoff, and the other two had committed suicide.
+Officer Cunningham became the 1st guard at Eddyville to die in the line of duty.

-October 3, 1923, early in the morning, the inmates of Eddyville Penitentiary in Western Kentucky were preparing to leave their cells for breakfast.
-That was when Chester Walters made a mad dash for freedom along with two other inmates.
-A three-day siege that would later be called the Battle of Eddyville ensued, ending with all three prisoners and three guards’ deaths.
-When it was over, twenty-one-year-old Lillian Walters, Chester’s wife, was left to stand trial for conspiracy and murder, for the death of Hodge Cunningham, one of the guards.
+October 3, 1923, early in the morning, Eddyville Penitentiary inmates prepared to leave their cells for breakfast when Chester Walters made a mad dash for freedom along with two other inmates.
+A three-day siege ensued called the Battle of Eddyville, ending with all three prisoners and three guards’ deaths.
+When it was over, twenty-one-year-old Lillian Walters, Chester’s wife, stood trial for conspiracy and murder, for the life for Officer Hodge Cunningham.

-October 3, 1963, Glasgow native Arthur Krock quoted a high-ranking government official: The CIA’s growth was ‘likened to a malignancy’ which the ‘very high official was not even sure the White House could control … any longer.’
+October 3, 1963, Glasgow native and Pulitzer prize winning journalist Arthur Krock quoted a high-ranking government official: The CIA’s growth was ‘likened to a malignancy’ which the ‘very high official was not even sure the White House could control … any longer.’
 ‘If the United States ever experiences [an attempted coup to overthrow the Government] it will come from the CIA and not the Pentagon.
 The agency ‘represents a tremendous power and total unaccountability to anyone.
 President Kennedy died two weeks later.
-Krock was a Pulitzer Prize winning journalist.

-October 3, 1986, Breathitt County high school students used handmade “sunscopes” to observe a partial solar eclipse of the sun in Jackson.
+October 3, 1986, Breathitt County high school students used handmade “sunscopes” and observed a partial solar eclipse of the sun in Jackson.
 A group of students from Margaret Gross’s and Hubert Harold’s science classes used a variety of devices to observe the phenomenon.

 October 3, 1997, Lyman Tefft Johnson passed away in Louisville.
 Lyman was an educator and influential role model for racial desegregation in Kentucky.
 He is best known as the plaintiff, whose successful legal challenge opened UK to African-American students in 1949.

-October 3, 2015, New York Met Max Scherzer was pitching a no-hitter with the score 2-0 when Dan Uggla homered for the Washington Nationals.
-It would be the Kentuckians final bat in a very successful MLB career.
+October 3, 2015, N.Y.
+Met Max Scherzer had a no-hitter going with the score 2-0 when Louisville native Dan Uggla homered for the Nationals.
+It would be his final visit to the plate in a successful MLB career.